sixteenmillimeter/filmless/README.md

 Reducing the sample rate to the maximum that this process can produce serves two purposes: it gives you the best quality soundtrack in the minimum amount of processing time and it allows you to preview some of the distortion that you will hear in your printed soundtrack.
 Higher frequencies are impossible and you can mix accordingly.

-The value you can use will be output in both the `filmless_processing.pde` and `filmless_calibration.pde` sketches when you set your parameters, including your target DPI.
-[Read more about calibration](#calibration) below.
+The value you can use for the soundtrack sample rate will be output in both the `filmless_processing.pde` and `filmless_calibration.pde` sketches when you set your parameters, including your target DPI.
+[Read more about the calibration sketch](#calibration) below.

 ### calibration.sh

+The default DPI of an image created by Processing is 72.
+Meanwhile, your printer is likely capable of printing at a much higher density.
+600, 1200, 2880 or higher.
+When creating images meant for 1200 DPI but creating one that says it's only 72 DPI will create a nightmare when trying to print at "actual" size.

+Use this script to change your calibration .png files to the same DPI used to generate them.
+Then, when printing, you'll be able to tell your printer to scale the image to 100% rather than some fractional percentage (`1200 / 72` for example).

 This script requires [ImageMagick](https://imagemagick.org/index.php) and will convert the images output by the `filmless_calibration.pde` sketch to the correct DPI for accurate scale printing.
-Make sure to set the "DPI" variable of the script to the same value used in the sketch.
+Make sure to set the `DPI` variable of the script to the same value used in the sketch.
 Running it will convert any .png in the "filmless_calibration" directory to the desired DPI.

 ```bash
 sh scripts/calibration.sh